ava-labs/hypersdk/docs/tutorials/morpheusvm/intro.md

 }
 ```

-This will give us a few warnings for `smath`, `tconsts`, and two errors that we have
+This will give us a few warnings for `smath`, `mconsts`, and two errors that we have
 not defined yet.
 Let's go ahead and import the AvalancheGo safe math package
 and define those two errors in another file.